 Line 20.
 Original Issue Discount, Imputed Interest, and Phantom Income

-Report on line 20 any amounts of original issue discount (OID), other imputed interest, and phantom income.
+Report on line 20 any amounts of original issue discount (OID), other imputed interest, phantom income, or OID includible on line 16a.
 The term "original issue discount and other imputed interest" includes, but is not limited to: